c-cube/iter/README.md

 - `Iter` is an *internal* iterator.
-When one wishes to iterate over an `'a Iter.t`, one has to give a callback `f : 'a -> unit` that is called in succession over every element of the sequence.
+When one wishes to iterate over an `'a Iter.t`, one has to give a callback `f : 'a -> unit` that is called in succession over every element of the iterator.
   Control is not handed back to the caller before the whole iteration is over.
   This makes `zip` impossible to implement.
 However, the type `'a Iter.t` is general enough that it can be extracted from any classic `iter` function,